erostefano/fatigueAnalysis.js/README.md

 Due to performance limitations, this approach won't be feasible.
 Instead, alternative transfer learning solutions should be explored.

-### Transfer Learning on Face Landmarks
+### Transfer Learning using Face Landmarks

-Due to limited time, this transfer learning approach is not implemented - yet.
-Instead, it is outlined as follows:
+A better solution is to use a model to extract face landmarks, as this approach does not require additional image processing.

 - **Feature Extraction:** Use a model with a webcam to extract face landmarks and label the data.
 - **Training:** Train a neural network on the labeled face landmarks.
 - **Benefits:** This approach requires less computational power, enabling the use of much more data without significantly increasing the computational load.

+Face landmarks typically occupy around 9 kB, which is about four times smaller than images.
+Additionally, they can be further reduced to include only the necessary features.
+For example, ears are not crucial for analyzing fatigue.

 ## Application